 Steps Timing Responsibility 1.
 Completion of placement qualifying examinations Immediately prior to initial registration Student (administered by the Department) 2.
 Consultation with Graduate Advisor for program planning During registration period, and 1st semester Student and Director of Graduate Studies 3.
 Completion of Interviewing October 1 (March 1) of the first semester.
 Student 4.
 Choice of Research Advisor and Major After Oct.
 1 (Mar.1) but by Nov.
 15 (May 1) Student 5.
 Completion of Qualifying End of 2 nd semester if not completed earlier Student (administered by the Department) 6.
 Completion of course requirements As soon as possible (normally done in 2 or 3 semesters) Student 7 Appointment of Ph.D.
-Advisory Committee End of 2 nd semester Research Adviser and Director of Graduate Studies 8.
+Advisory Committee By the end of May (Dec with Jan. entry) Student and Research Adviser 8.
 Register for 898 for research Starting summer of 1 st year until the last year; when writing dissertation, take 899.
 Student 9.
 Research Plan and Oral Comprehensive.
 Register for CHEM 790 Mid-3 rd semester Student, defended in front of advisory committee 10.
 Graduate Student Seminars One by the end of 2 nd year Student & Divisional